padman873/automatidata_end_course_project_full/README.md

     * Executive Summary (https://github.com/padman873/automatidata_end_course_project_full/blob/main/Course-6-Nuts%26Bolts--Executive-summaries.pptx)
     * **Description:** This module introduced core machine learning algorithms and model building.
 The lab activities centered around.

 Within each course folder, you will find the specific deliverables mentioned above.
 The "Lab Materials" folder will contain code notebooks (`.ipynb` files), datasets, and any supporting files used for the hands-on exercises.
-The "PACE Strategy Document" outlines your planning and approach, and the "Executive Summary" provides a concise overview of the key findings and outcomes for that course.
+The "PACE Strategy Document" outlines the planning and approach, and the "Executive Summary" provides a concise overview of the key findings and outcomes for that course.

 ## Getting Started